 The gaps in the policy response are also real and worth stating directly.

 Education pipelines still operate on timelines that do not match the pace of change.
-A curriculum revision cycle of five to ten years is not compatible with a technology landscape that shifts significantly every two to three years.
+A curriculum revision cycle of five to ten years does not align with a technology landscape that shifts significantly every two to three years.

 Retraining programs often fail to account for the geographic concentration of displaced workers.
-When a manufacturing region loses a major employer to automation, the problem is not just retraining individual workers.
-It is rebuilding an economic ecosystem in a location where the new jobs being created are not necessarily located.
+When a manufacturing region loses a major employer to automation, the problem is not just retraining individual workers — it is rebuilding an economic ecosystem in a location where the new jobs may not be.

-Gig and platform workers, who are increasingly affected by algorithmic management and platform automation, frequently lack access to the portable benefits, training subsidies, and employment protections that traditional employees can access.
+Gig and platform workers, increasingly affected by algorithmic management and platform automation, frequently lack access to the portable benefits, training subsidies, and employment protections that traditional employees receive.
 This is a significant and growing gap in most policy frameworks.

 Conclusion

-Across every sector examined here, one conclusion holds consistently: the automation impact on jobs by industry is uneven, context-dependent, and far more nuanced than either the optimistic or the alarmist narrative suggests.
+Across every sector examined here, one conclusion holds: the automation impact on jobs by industry is uneven, context-dependent, and far more nuanced than either the optimistic or the alarmist narrative suggests.

 Manufacturing has lost specific task categories but created new technical roles.
 Retail has contracted front-end staffing while expanding demand for complex customer interaction.
 Healthcare is automating its administrative perimeter while clinical roles remain structurally resilient.
 Finance has compressed operational headcount while growing compliance and oversight functions.
 Transportation is changing faster than five years ago, but more slowly than initial forecasts suggested.
 Agriculture and construction are adopting automation partly in response to labor shortages rather than purely to cut costs.